 - Give your eyes a break – get up and walk around and give your eyes some screen-free time.
 This also prevents your body from getting sore and back problems from developing.

-Other things you can do to help alleviate the effects of TV eye strain:
+Other things you can do to help alleviate the ill effects of TV and prevent eye strain:

 - If you feel TV eye strain coming on try to gently massage the eye or apply a hot cloth.